dmcnulty27/PHI-696/Project-3/README.md

 Tuesday is instance_of one-dimensional temporal region Wednesday is an instance of one-dimensional temporal region Arm is an instance of fiat object part
-“Sally participates in having at least one arm on Tuesday” is an instance of occurrent “Sally participates in having no arms on Wednesday” is an instance of occurrent “Sally participates in having at least one arm on Tuesday precedes Sally participates in having no arms on Wednesday”
+“Sally participates in having at least one arm on Tuesday precedes Sally participates in having no arms on Wednesday” “Sally participates in having at least one arm on Tuesday precedes Sally participates in having at most one arm on Wednesday”

  (b) Every liver has some cell as part at all times it exists.
-  Liver has_part_at_all_times Cell
+  Liver has_part_at_all_times some Cell

 (c) John was a child, then an adult, then a senior.
 John is an instance_of object
 childhood is an instance_of occurrent. adulthood is an instance_of occurrent. seniorhood is an instance_of occurrent.
 “John participates in childhood precedes John participates in adulthood which precedes John participates in seniorhood.”

 (d) Goofus and Gallant are married at each point in a three year span.
-  Goofus is an instance_of object
-Gallant is an instance_of object
-Marriage is an instance_of occurent
-“Three years span 1” is an instance_of one-dimensional temporal region.
-If zero-dimensional temporal region t1 is part_of the one-dimensional temporal region “three years span 1”, then Goofus participates in marriage at t1 and Galland participates in marriage at t1.
+Goofus spouse_of Gallant at t1

 ```

 4. Using the language of First-Order Logic, represent the following natural language expressions; you are welcome to introduce new terms where needed:

 ``(a) Sally has an arm Tuesday but does not have an arm Wednesday.
-  ∃(x)(Sx^(Tx^~Wx))
+  ∃x (Tx ∧ ∃y (Hsy∧Ay)) ∧ ∃x (Wx ∧ ~∃y(Hsy∧Ay))
+  T: Tuesday
+  H: has
+  A: arm
+  W: Wednesday
-  S=Is Sally
+  s: Sally
-  T=Has an arm on Tuesday
-  W=Has an arm on Wednesday

   (b) Every liver has some cell as part at all times it exists.
-  ∀(x)(Lx->∃(y)(Cy^Pyx))
+  ∀x∃y(Lx→Cy∧Pyx)
-  L=Is a liver
+  L: liver
-  C=Is a cell
+  C: cell
-  P=_is a part of_
+  P: part of

 (c) John was a child, then an adult, then a senior.
 ∃t1∃t2∃t3 (C (j, t1) ∧ A (J, t2) ∧ S(J, t3) ∧ E (t1, t2) ∧ E (t1, t3))
 j = John
 E xy = being earlier than